Why are we writing an article about the best hostels in Edinburgh? Well…

 Edinburgh’s charm is in its contrasts, the medieval and Jacobean architecture side by side with modern structures, the imposing castles surrounded by elegant Georgian streets.
 It is also a city of green parks and gardens, with the wide-open spaces of Holyrood Park, Arthur’s Seat, and Calton Hill offering breathtaking views over the city.

 Edinburgh has been described as having a ‘village’ feel to it, though this does not mean that it lacks in culture or things to do.
-The city of over half-a-million inhabitants is one of the favorites in the path of backpackers and travelers visiting the UK.
+The city of over half-a-million inhabitants and visiting Edinburgh is often part of the path of backpackers and travelers exploring Britain.

 In this article, we reveal the 3 best hostels in Edinburgh, but more than that, we will give you a guide to enjoy the Scottish capital.

 Where is Edinburgh Located

 Edinburgh is located in the southern part of Scotland, in the north of Great Britain, on the east coast.
 It is about 400 miles (640 kilometers) north of London and has a population of a little more than 500,000 people.